 François Tainturier, is the Inya Institute’s Executive Director.
 He is a PhD graduate from the Art and Archaeology Department at SOAS, London, and specializes in the study of past and present built environments and in the question of built heritage and its conservation, especially the conservation of vernacular heritage.
 Using extensive field and archival work, his dissertation focused on the founding of Mandalay in the mid-nineteenth century and addressed the question of what it meant for Myanmar rulers to build a new centre of power.
 Based in Yangon since 2005 he has been living in Southeast Asia for more than 15 years.
 His previous experience in program development and program coordination as Deputy Director at the Center for Khmer Studies (1999-2005), a research center based in Siem Reap-Angkor (Cambodia), now serves both the institutional and programmatic development of Inya Institute.

 The institute has started registering with local authorities in order to obtain its status as Myanmar NGO.
-It is registered as a non-profit organization in the US and seeks to obtain the 501(c)(3) tax exempt status.
-It is registered in France as a non-profit organization (« Association Loi 1901 »).
+It is registered in the US as a not-for-profit organization and is recognized as a 501(c)(3) tax exempt status charity.
+It is also registered in France as a non-profit organization (« Association Loi 1901 »).